Milk kinship: Conflicting theories, ideas and myths

-One particular theory mentioned by Peter Parkes is an Arab folk-analogy that breast milk is supposed to be "transformed male semen" that arises from Hertiers Somatic Scheme.
+One particular theory mentioned by Peter Parkes is an Arab folk-analogy that breast milk is supposed to be "transformed male semen" that arises from Héritier's Somatic Scheme.
 There is no evidence that Arabs ever considered a mother's milk to be 'transformed sperm'.
 Another suggested analogy is that breast milk was a refinement of uterine blood.
 It is also suggested since that milk is of the woman, her moods and dispositions are transferred through the breast milk.
 Parkes mentions that milk-kinship was "further endorsed as a canonical impediment to marriage by several eastern Christian churches".
 This indicates that this procedure was widely practiced among numerous religious communities, not just Islamic communities, in the early modern Mediterranean.

 Héritier's somatic thesis

 Soraya Altorki (1980) published a pioneering article on Sunni Arab notions of kinship created through suckling breast milk (Arabic: rida'a orrada).
 Altorki indicated that milk kinship had received little attention from anthropologists, despite its recognised significance in Muslim family law as a complex impediment to marriage.
 Milk kinship has since attracted further fieldwork throughout Islamic Asia and North Africa, demonstrating its importance as a culturally distinctive institution of adoptive affiliation.

-Héritier's somatic thesis posits that Islamic marriage between milk kin is forbidden because of an ancient pre-Islamic meme that is communicated in the Arab saying 'the milk is from the man'.
+Héritier's somatic thesis posits that Islamic marriage between milk kin is forbidden because of an ancient pre-Islamic concept that is communicated in the Arab saying 'the milk is from the man'.
 Héritier's somatic explanation has since been endorsed – and apparently confirmed – by several French ethnographers of the Maghreb, also being further developed in her monograph on incest.